-Precision Eye Institute is proud to announce a new optometrist, OD will be joining the practice and will be seeing patients at both of our locations in New Smyrna Beach (Venetian Bay) and Edgewater.
-The new optometrist in New Smyrna Beach will be seeing new patients from all over Southeast Volusia County areas.
+Precision Eye Institute is proud to announce Dr. Sean McLoughlin to its practice as an optometrist, OD.
+Dr. McLoughlin brings over 20 years experience as an optician and optometrist.
+The new optometrist in New Smyrna Beach will be seeing new patients from all over Volusia County.

 Individuals who are looking to pursue an education as an optometrist must first acquire a Bachelor’s Degree.
 That four-year degree should be in a field that is related to optometry, such as biology or physiology.
 Once a Bachelor’s Degree is earned, candidates are then eligible to apply for admission to an optometry program.
 Many of those optometry programs throughout the country are very selective when accepting applicants, so it is beneficial to earn exemplary grades when going through an undergraduate program.
 Many times a candidate, who registered average grades on the way to earning a Bachelor’s Degree, will be denied admission to an optometry program.

 To schedule an appointment with an Optometrist in New Smyrna Beach, please contact the Precision Eye Institute.